oscarmorrison/nscripts/README.md

 ```

 ## usage
-just run ns, or nscripts from any dir that has a package.json,
+just run ns from any dir that has a package.json,
 this will print out all `scripts` in your `package.json `.
 ```
 ns